ATTORNEYS

 (Past and Present)

-• Member, Corporation Law Council of the Corporation
+• Former Member, Corporation Law Council of the Corporation

 • Law Section of the Delaware State Bar Association

-• Member, Delaware Supreme Court Commission on Law & Technology
+• Former Member, the Delaware Supreme Court Commission on Law & Technology

 • Life Fellow, American Bar Foundation

-• Member, American Bar Association and Sections on Business Law and Litigation
+• Member, of the American Bar Association and Sections on Business Law and Litigation

-• Member, Delaware Bar Association and Section on Corporate Law
+• Member, of the Delaware Bar Association and Section on Corporate Law

 Bar Admissions: